akashagrahari/akashagrahari.github.io/_posts/2016-10-09-thinking-about-datastructures.md

 The resulting matrix would be -
 > {0,0,0,1,3,0,0,0}

-Now when we are trying to ascertain how many times a name occured, we just hash it and find the counts at the position where the result of the hash gives a one.
-In *Akash's* case, it was the 5th bit and the value we get is 3.
+Now when we are trying to ascertain how many times a name occured, we just hash it and find the counts at the position where the result of the hash gives a one. *Amrit* offers the right answer, but in *Akash*'s case, then answer we get is 3.

 This is obviously not right, because there were only 2 events of Akash.
-The error turns out to be higher while finding the frequency for *Indra*.
+The error turns out to be even higher while finding the frequency for *Indra*.
 But we can minimize the effect of this collision among the events by using a sufficiently large number of hash functions, and the estimated frequency would be the one which is the lowest across all the hashes.

 ![Count Min Sketch ](/public/count_min_sketch.png){:class="img-responsive"}